 - Les Misérables is sadly resonant with society today, seeing men persecuted simply for their past reputation, families dividing over petty issues as political fanaticism, women being disgraced for sexual behaviour that is praised in men, officials emphasising rules over care and consideration, and scoundrels abusing their position of 'caretaker' simply for the money.
 Victor Hugo's urging that these ills must be faced are every bit as relevant today as they were in post-Revolutionary France.

-- Discussed by Hugo himself in the prologue: "So long as ignorance and misery remain on earth, books like this cannot be useless."
+- Invoked by Hugo himself in the prologue: "So long as ignorance and misery remain on earth, books like this cannot be useless."

 - Uncle Tom's Cabin, particularly the ideas of passive resistance and racial equality.

 - The Sherlock Holmes story "The Adventure of the Yellow Face": The sympathetic treatment of interracial marriage, which in its time was (consciously) controversial, now comes across as proper and endearing; so much so that readers who aren't aware of historical prejudices could find the plot, which revolves around an attempt to conceal said interracial marriage, confusing and unnecessary.

 - A Christmas Carol by Charles Dickens.
 The message of the true meaning of Christmas being about how one spends their life, not their money, might be more relevant in these recessionary times more than ever.
 Justified in that "secular Christmas", (i.e. very commercial Christmas with Santa Claus bringing lots of expensive gifts) was still relatively new in Victorian Britain.
 Arguably, Dickens was commenting on what seemed like a troubling new trend.

 - Tibullus, an ancient Roman poet who lived in the 1st century BC wrote an elegy (the eleventh) where he states that war is madness and wishes for peace.